-- 1. Primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI) are a group of more than 400 potentially serious disorders that can lead to frequent or severe infections, swellings, and autoimmune problems. - 2.
+- 1. Inborn errors of immunity (IEI) include primary immune deficiencies (PID) and are a group of more than 550 potentially serious chronic medical conditions, that can lead to frequent or severe infections, swellings, and autoimmune problems. - 2.
 IEI/PID disorders can be caused by defects in the genes that control the immune system and may be inherited.
 IEI/PID disorders are different to AIDS (acquired immunodeficiency syndrome), that is due to human immunodeficiency virus (HIV). - 3.
 Symptoms of IEI/PID disorders often appear in childhood, but some can first occur in adults.
 Research and advances in therapies have resulted in improved health and a longer life for people with IEI/PID disorders.
 Early diagnosis of IEI/PID disorders is important, since delayed treatment can result in complications, which may be life threatening. - 4.
 IEI/PID disorders can be grouped according to what part of the immune system is affected: - Antibody deficiencies such as common variable immunodeficiency (CVID) and X-linked agammaglobulinaemia. - Combined immunodeficiencies such as severe combined immunodeficiency (SCID). - Phagocytic cell deficiencies such as chronic granulomatous disease (CGD). - Immune dysregulation and autoinflammatory disorders. - Complement deficiencies such as hereditary angioedema (HAE). - 5.
 Immunoglobulin replacement therapy (IRT) is one of the most effective and commonly used treatments for some IEI/PID disorders.
-IRT can be given using intravenous immunoglobulin (IVIG) injected into the veins or given at home using subcutaneous immunoglobulin (SCIG) that is injected under the skin. - 6.
-Other treatment options for IEI/PID disorders include antibiotics, immunomodulation, haematopoeitic stem cell transplants (HSCT) and HAE treatments.
+IRT can be given using intravenous immunoglobulin (IVIG) injected into the veins or given at home using subcutaneous immunoglobulin (SCIG) that is injected under the skin. - Other treatment options for IEI/PID disorders include antibiotics, immunomodulation, haematopoeitic stem cell transplants (HSCT) and HAE treatments.

-© ASCIA 2023
+© ASCIA 2025

-Content updated June 2023
+Content updated May 2025

-For more information go to www.allergy.org.au/patients/immunodeficiencies
+For more information go to www.allergy.org.au/patients/immunodeficiencies or scan the QR code